RusMarcel/Examen_final_IT_Factory_ST3/testare_manuala_jira_toolshop.md

 ### 1.7 Test Completion As the Exit criteria were met and satisfied as mentioned in the appropriate section, this feature is suggested to ‘Go Live’ by the Testing team

-The traceability matrix was generated and can be found here:
+The traceability matrix was generated and can be found [here](https://github.com/RusMarcel/Examen_final_IT_Factory_ST3/blob/main/Jira_TraceabilityMatrix.xlsx)

 ![image](https://github.com/user-attachments/assets/7a431995-1908-4893-80da-66df87bc1c8e)